-17 Bird Poems for High School English
+Bird Symbolism: Engaging Activities for Your High School English Classroom

 Hello Teacher Friend!
 I am a mom of two and wife who loves to read (multiple books at once), to cook and to spend time at the lake.
 I have taught high school English for over 25 years and love to read PD books for fun.
 I am here to help you be great in your high school English Classroom.